Nightemaire/CIV6-Sys_TileGrowthProperties/TileGrowth_Readme.md

 	...
 }
 ```

 Where m and n are turn indices, and i_x and j_x are plot indices scheduled to trigger each turn.
 The value in the table for each turn is irrelevant, all we need to know is that an entry exists with the key we specify, (i.e. `TurnTable[n][i_1] ~= nil`).
 Each plot ID should only be represented in the table one time, and one time only.
-It is highly advisable to NOT modify the turn table...though if you're clever it may be possible...
+It is highly advisable to NOT modify the turn table...and it is purposefully not exposed, though if you're clever it may be possible...

+### Disclaimer

 I'm uncertain how much of an impact caching these properties will have on load times, rates of crashing, or save file sizes - but I expect there will be some effect.
 I hope it will be marginal on average size maps, but it could become serious on large maps with a lot of properties.